 4001.
 Problems in Geosciences (V1-6).
 Prerequisite: Consent of instructor.
 Independent study under guidance of faculty member.

 4201.
 Field Methods in Sedimentary Geology (2).
-Prerequisite: GEOL 3402 and 4325.
+Prerequisite: C or better in GEOL 3402 and 4325.
 Description of sediments and sedimentary rocks in the field, measurement of stratigraphic sections, mapping of surficial deposits and stratified rocks, interpretation of depositional environments.
+Field work requires strenuous physical activity.

 4300.
 Independent Studies in Geology (3).
 Prerequisite: Consent of instructor.
 Independent studies in geology.
 May be repeated for credit.